Thomas Schumacher: Life and career

 Schumacher studied theatre at UCLA.
 In 1987 he was associate director of the Los Angeles Festival of Arts, presenting the American premiere of Cirque du Soleil and the English-language premiere of Peter Brook's The Mahabharata.
 Previously, he spent five years on staff at the Mark Taper Forum, served as a line producer on the 1984 Olympic Arts Festival, and served as assistant general manager of the Los Angeles Ballet.
 He then joined the Disney company in 1988, producing the animated film, The Rescuers Down Under, which was released in 1990.

 With The Lion King under consideration for the next Broadway adaptation, Eisner ceded Disney Theatrical Productions to theatre-rooted Disney Animation president Peter Schneider and Schumacher, at their request, making them president and executive vice president of DTP, respectively.
 In 1994, Schumacher said that handing over the reins of the film to producer Don Hahn was painful.
 However, he was proud of the musical partnership between lyricist Tim Rice and singer Elton John whose songs "soar" through the film, although he was initially unsure of hiring John because he thought he was too big of a name.
 Schneider, through whom Schumacher got his job, described him as successful and arguing he has "great taste".
 Schumacher also said that he loathed saying there were gay characters because people will want him to "go backward and point them out".
 He further noted that Jeffrey Katzenberg asked if any of the gay references in the 1992 film Aladdin offended him, and he said the references were in "good fun", remarking that they should not deny that "swishy fashion designers" exist.

-Schneider was promoted to Disney Studios president in January 1999, while Thomas Schumacher was promoted to president of Walt Disney Feature Animation and Walt Disney Theatrical Productions, while both are made co-presidents of Disney Theatrical which was renamed to Buena Vista Theatrical Group Limited with two divisions—Disney Theatricals and Hyperion Theatricals—head by the duo.
-With Schneider leaving in June 2001 to form his own theater production company partly funded by Disney, Schumacher became only president of Buena Vista Theatrical Group and head of its divisions.
+Schneider was promoted to Disney Studios president in January 1999, while Thomas Schumacher was promoted to president of Walt Disney Feature Animation and Walt Disney Theatrical Productions.
+The two also became co-presidents of Disney Theatrical which was renamed to Buena Vista Theatrical Group Limited with two divisions—Disney Theatricals and Hyperion Theatricals—headed by Schneider and Schumacher.
+With Schneider leaving in June 2001 to form his own theater production company partly funded by Disney, Schumacher became the sole president of Buena Vista Theatrical Group and head of its divisions.

+In an Interview with Rich Roll, Pixar co-founder Edwin Catmull has described Schumacher as an important outside creative influence for early Pixar films.
+He says Schuhmacher was a very creative person with an understanding of filmmaking.

-After producing dozens of films, Schumacher left Walt Disney Feature Animation in 2002, replaced by David Stainton.
+After overseeing the production of numerous films, Schumacher left Walt Disney Feature Animation in 2002, replaced by David Stainton.